TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-memorypreserving-updateaction-vmphu-less30seconds-new.md

 	productPesIds="14749"
 	cloudEnvironments="public"
 />
-# We ran diagnostics on your resource and found an issue
+# Your resource was unavilable during a 30-second update

 <!--issueDescription-->
-## **VM Availability incident diagnostic information for <!--$vmname-->Virtual machine<!--/$vmname-->:** ##

-We identified that your VM became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
-This unexpected occurrence was caused by an **Azure initiated memory-preserving update action**.
+We identified that your VM **<!--$vmname-->Virtual machine<!--/$vmname-->** became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
+This  occurrence was caused by an **Azure initiated memory-preserving update action**.
 <!--/issueDescription-->

-The memory-preserving update action was performed on the physical node where the virtual machine was hosted.
-This caused your VM to be unavailable for less than 30 seconds.
-RDP and SSH connections to the VM, or requests to any other services running inside the VM may have failed during this time.<br>
+The update process succeeded but note that the VM was unavailable for 30 seconds.
+RDP and SSH connections to the VM, or requests to any other services running inside the VM, could have failed during this time.<br>

-To learn more about our memory-preserving updates, see [Planned maintenance for virtual machines in Azure](https://azure.microsoft.com/documentation/articles/virtual-machines-planned-maintenance/).<br>
+This update is part of the maintenance on the underlying hosts routinely performed for this VM.
+During these updates, the VM is frozen for up to 30 seconds and then resumed.
+To learn more about our maintenance and update process, see [Maintenance for virtual machines in Azure](https://azure.microsoft.com/documentation/articles/virtual-machines-planned-maintenance/).<br>

 To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.<br>